 |Dr. Ansam F. Sawalha is Professor of Toxicology in the Physiology, Pharmacology, and Toxicology Department, An-Najah National University, Nablus, Palestine.
 The first toxicologist in the country, she is the founding director of the only poison control center in Palestine.
 Her research is related to analysis of cases of poisoning reported to the center, including exposure to toxic materials in the environment, incidence of poisoning, blood lead levels in children, and risk assessment after exposure to aflatoxin.
 She has introduced a poison prevention course as an elective for all university students.

 Although there is high need, there is no toxicology graduate program in the country and a goal of the exchange is to develop plans to establish such a program.
-Additional information is found in her application.

 The SOT Education Committee will use the following criteria to evaluate applications.